milanglacier/minuet-ai.el/README.md

 1. You are setting the API key to a literal value instead of the environment variable name.
-2. You are using a context window that is too large, causing completion items to timeout before returning.
-It is recommended to:
+2. You are using a model or a context window that is too large, causing completion items to timeout before returning any tokens.
+It is recommended
+   to:
    - Test with manual completion first
    - Use a smaller context window (e.g., `context_window = 768`)
+   - Use a smaller model
-   - Set a longer request timeout (e.g., `request_timeout = 5`) to
+   - Set a longer request timeout (e.g., `request_timeout = 5`) to evaluate your
-     evaluate your provider's response time
+     provider's inference latency.

-To diagnose issues, examine the buffer content from `*minut*`
+To diagnose issues, examine the buffer content from `*minuet*`.